openharmony/docs/en/application-dev/reference/apis/js-apis-wifiManager.md

 # @ohos.wifiManager (WLAN)
 The **WLAN** module provides basic wireless local area network (WLAN) functions, peer-to-peer (P2P) functions, and WLAN message notification services.
-It allows applications to communicate with other devices over WLAN.
+It allows applications to communicate with devices over WLAN.

 > **NOTE**
+>
 > The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.